 - In The Witchlands, the Hell-Bards are unregistered witches who've been caught and pressed into service of hunting down other unregistered witches.

 - Athena from the 2000s Battlestar Galactica is a Cylon who fights against other Cylons.
 And then there's Tigh, Tyrol, and Anders who were fighting against the Cylons for years, unaware of their true nature.

-- Spike initially inverts some parts of the trope since he starts out fighting vampires and demons not because he wanted to be good, but because he could no longer attack humans and REALLY missed violence.
+- Spike also fits this description, although he initially inverts some parts of the trope since he starts out fighting vampires and demons not because he wants to be good, but because he can no longer attack humans and REALLY misses violence.

 - Angel's Dhampyr son Connor takes this and runs with it.
 Not only did his adoptive father teach him to fight vampires and demons, he groomed him to fight his biological father.

 - Almost all of the Kamen Riders from the Showa Era (1971-1989) of the franchise are this, as they were cyborg mutants created by the villainous organization, but escaped before the brainwashing could be completed or defected afterwards.
 Because the Monsters Of The Week are also cyborg mutants, the result is this trope.

 - In Kamen Rider Faiz, Faiz/Takumi is actually the Wolf Orphenoch.

 - In Kamen Rider Kabuto, Tsurugi/Sasword is actually the Scorpio Worm.
 Scorpio Worm then killed the real Tsurugi and take his identity as a result.
 Unfortunately for Scorpio Worm, Tsurugi's will successfully fights back against Scorpio, and Scorpio proceeds to completely forgot his Worm persona as a result.